 A written outline explaining the project requirements and more detailed instructions may be necessary before the project can be assigned to a developer.
-The need for specs is determined on a case by case basis and depends on the product ment design specifications or other research are required), then before the programmer begins working on the project, an evaluation should be scheduled with appropriate Product Team leaders.
+The need for specs is determined on a case by case basis and depends on the product line, complexity of the project, the need for client and market input, and other factors.
+Any project can be routed to this stage by any of the authorized approvers or based on the evaluation by Product Team members.